lightcode/lc-shell-nix/README.md

 # lc-shell for Nix

-This repository contains the Nix version of my Vim/ZSH/Tmux configuration called [lc-shell](https://github.com/lightcode/lc-shell).
-This configuration is a module for [home-manager](https://github.com/nix-community/home-manager).
+This repository contains a Nix module to configure Vim, ZSH and tmux.
+This module is meant to be used with [home-manager](https://github.com/nix-community/home-manager).

-## Usage
+## Installation

+### Prerequisites

+You need to have Nix and home-manager installed.

 ### Include the module